jg-digital-media/jgdm_jobs_pathway/readme.md

 ### `2.0.3`

+  + After a day of grind and uncertainty, yesterday today was a much more of a success which progress n finishing the regsitrayion and authentication workflows and adding and persisting job application data to the database.

   + A simple method for this that will log out the user natively so users don't need to interact with the official WordPress admin bar. `<?php echo wp_logout_url( site_url('/login') ); ?>`

   + This means right now we have a way to log registered users in and out of the app natively - using the WordPress authentication system.

+  + AI fixed a number of things that I simply didn't spot.
+Chiefly there was a redirect issue that I soimply didn't spot.
+Looking for a registration route but that's not requited when eople are already on the register page so this generated an infinite redirect loop.

+  + After that I focused my attention on adding job application data to the database; handling empty states and content states to the dashboard and persisting the data to the database.
+I got thrpugh more than I was expecting to.. using Ajax and the WordPress database to persist changes to job status tracking.
+Which means I can add Ajax to the tech stack to this project.

 ## User Flows